deadfoxygrandpa/AI-A-Modern-Approach-in-Elm/README.md

 AI-A-Modern-Approach-in-Elm
 ===========================

-Implementations of parts of Russel and Norvig's AI book in the Elm programming language
+Implementations of parts of Russell and Norvig's AI book in the Elm programming language